MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/upgrade-latest-update.md

 This scenario is required before you can use scenario 3.
 A developer must complete the upgrade of custom code before other activities can begin.

 In version 8.0 and later, customization can't be done by overlayering Microsoft models.
 Before you upgrade, you must have a plan to refactor your customizations into extensions.
-For more information, see [Extensibility homepage](../extensibility/extensibility-home-page.md) and [Refactor overlayering on 8.0 environments](../extensibility/refactoring-over-layering.md).
+For more information, see [Extensibility home page](../extensibility/extensibility-home-page.md) and [Relax model restrictions to refactor overlayering into extensions](../extensibility/refactoring-over-layering.md).

 ### Scenario 3: Upgrade to the latest application release